Tuition and fees for 2021-22

 - Graduation fee$75

-- Late payment (payment received after due date)$75
+- Late payment (payment received after due date)$200

 (Transcripts and diplomas are released only after all accounts are paid in full)

-Payment due dates – Traditional Academic Calendar (undergraduate)
+Payment due dates – Traditional Academic Calendar (Undergraduate & Graduate)

-Only one paper copy of the estimated bill will be mailed to the student’s permanent address at the beginning of the semester/term/session.
-Real-time account information and monthly statements are available on MyGC (choose ‘Accounting Info’, then ‘My Account Info’.)
+Goshen College no longer mails out paper copies of statements or bills.
+Students will be notified by email when an estimated bill is ready and will be expected to log in to MyGC to retrieve their bill.
+Real-time account information and monthly statements are available on MyGC under ‘My Account Balances.’
 The student is responsible to authorize MyGC access (or provide updated account information) to any person(s) making payments on their account.

-Option #1 – Payment in full: Payments received after the due date are subject to a $75 late payment fee.
-For more information on payment methods, including one and foreign currency payments, visit www.goshen.edu/accounting.
+Option #1 – Payment in full: Payments received after the due date are subject to finance charges and a late payment fee.
+For more information on payment methods, including online and foreign currency payments, visit staging.goshen.edu/accounting-office.

-Option #2 – Nelnet Payment Plan ($45 enrollment fee, 0% interest): Contracts may be arranged with Nelnet for a monthly payment program which extends throughout the year.
-The enrollment fee for the annual plan is $45.
-Single semester/term plans are also available for a $25 enrollment fee.
-There are no interest charges if the contract overs the entire balance due.
-For additional information, please contact the accounting office or visit MyCollegePaymentPlan/Goshen.
+Option #2 – Nelnet Payment Plan ($25 enrollment fee / 0% interest): Contracts may be arranged with Nelnet for a monthly payment plan to cover each semester.
+The enrollment fee for each semester-based plan is $25.
+There are no interest charges if the contract covers the entire balance due.
+For additional information, please contact the Accounting Office or visit MyCollegePaymentPlan.com/Goshen.

 Note: All amounts listed on statements and estimated bills are in U.S. dollars.

-- Bachelor of Science – Social Work (per credit hour)$445
+- Bachelor of Science – Social Work (per credit hour)$470

 18 month, 38-40 credit hour program

-- Bachelor of Science – RN to BSN (per credit hour)$445
+- Bachelor of Science – RN to BSN (per credit hour)$470

 18 month, 38 credit hour program

-Other surcharges and special fees for Organizational Leadership and RN to BSN
+Other surcharges and special fees for Social Work and RN to BSN

-- Credit for Prior Learning, per credit hour$85
+- Credit for Prior Learning, per credit hour$90

 Teacher Certification programs

-- English Language Learners certification (per credit hour)$445
+- English Learners Licensure Addition (per credit hour, 9 credits total)$470

 The following tuition refund procedures apply to students who withdraw or are dismissed from the institution, change status from full-time to part-time, or reduce hours as a part-time student.
-Room and board refund rates apply to students who withdraw, are dismissed, or change from resident to commuter status.
+Students with a posted credit balance may request a refund through MyGC.
+No refund is issued while there is an incomplete payment plan.
+Room refund rates apply to students who withdraw, are dismissed, or change from resident to commuter status.
+Meal plans are not refundable.

 Refund procedures for traditional undergraduate students

-Voluntary withdrawal: Students who withdraw completely from the college initiate the process by contacting the Student Life Office (AD 14).
-The Dean of Students will direct the withdrawal process, including official notification of the academic advisor, registrar, resident director (if residence-hall student), food services director, Accounting Office, and Financial Aid Office.
+Voluntary withdrawal: Students wishing to withdraw completely from the college initiate the process by contacting the Associate VP for Retention (AD 12).
+The Associate VP will direct the withdrawal process, including official notification to the academic advisor, registrar, resident director (if residence-hall student), Accounting Office, and Financial Aid Office.
 Students who only reduce their hours of enrollment must contact their academic advisor and the registrar.

 Involuntary withdrawal: The registrar’s office establishes the last date of attendance for students who stop attending classes and do not follow withdrawal procedures.
 The registrar’s office contacts professors, the student’s advisor and residence life personnel to document the last date of attendance.

 Final settlement of financial aspects of the withdrawal process can take several weeks.
-A weekly tuition refund schedule is posted in the Accounting Office and at goshen.edu/financial-aid/refund.
+A weekly tuition refund schedule is posted at goshen.edu/financial-aid/refund.
 The refund percentage for the semester follows the federal regulations for refunding financial aid.
 There is no refund after the last day to withdraw with a “W” which is when 60 percent of the semester is completed.

-Room and board refund rates, following day one of any term, are prorated daily until the last date to withdraw with a “W.” No refunds are given after the “W” date.
+Room refund rates, following day one of any term, are prorated daily until the last date to withdraw with a “W.” No refunds are given after the “W” date.

 Refund rates for students enrolled in the May term only are the same as those listed above, but the 100% refund rate applies only to days 1 and 2 (drop/add period).